How to Treat a Poison Ivy Rash

 • Wash any clothes or equipment if you have been walking in a wooded area with low shrubs.

 • Eradicating poison ivy is probably the best way to remain itch-free.
 The plants can be pulled, but broken-off rootlets may sprout again the next year.
 The plants can be destroyed by covering them with black plastic.
-Even the environmentally conscientious usually resort to chemicals; plant and garden stores carry a number of commercial products.
+Even the environmentally conscious usually resort to chemicals; plant and garden stores carry a number of commercial products.
 But beware—even dead plants are infectious.
 Read more about getting rid of poison ivy (and a few other noxious weeds).

 • Do NOT burn the plants!
 Because urushiol molecules are carried in smoke, it is never safe to burn poison ivy (or poison oak).

 Perhaps someday, plant scientists will develop a non-poisonous variety.
-Rumor has it that they have already crossed poison ivy with four-leaf clovers, hoping to get a rash of good luck.
-(Sorry, we couldn’t resist!)
+Rumor has it that they have already crossed poison ivy with four-leaf clovers, hoping to get a rash of good luck (sorry, we couldn’t resist!).

 About The Author